freebasic/fbc/fbdocs/fbchkdoc/readme.txt

 second form is what I [Jeff] happen to get when I copy a portion of the RecentChanges page to an ascii text file.
-I often use this to copy, for example, pages changed in the last several days (as shown in RecentChanges) and past it to an ascii text file.
+I often use this to copy, for example, pages changed in the last several days (as shown in RecentChanges) and paste it to an ascii text file.
 I then use 'getpage -web @list.txt' to get just those pages.
 It often saves having to retrieve the entire wiki.